weston/Rubiks-Cube-MCMC/README.md

-# Rubik's Cube MCCS
+# Rubik's Cube MCMC
-Markov Chain Monte Carlo Solver for a 2x2 Rubik's Cube
+Markov Chain Monte Carlo Solver for a 3x3 Rubik's Cube

 The algorithm:
 	For a given scramble